-Separate from these Czech Republic visa-free countries and visa-on-arrival countries, there are 45 additional destinations which Czech Republic passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).
+Separate from these Czech Republic visa-free countries and visa-on-arrival countries, there are 43 additional destinations in which Czech Republic passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).

-The landlocked Czech Republic consists of 14 regions and is part the European Union with neighboring countries Germany, Poland, Slovakia and Austria.
-The most important regions are Central Bohemia, Prague and Moravian-Silesian.
+The landlocked Czech Republic consists of 14 regions and is part of the European Union with neighboring countries Germany, Poland, Slovakia, and Austria.
+The most important regions are Central Bohemia, Prague, and Moravian-Silesian.
 Czechia has a surface area of 78,866 square kilometers and is therefore one of the smaller countries in the European Union.
 Its climate is European continental with fairly cold winters and dry warm summers.
 Its geography is defined by rolling plains in the west and hilly terrain in the east.

-Czech culture is influenced by a mix historic events that formed the country and people of today.
+Czech culture is influenced by a mix of historical events that formed the country and people of today.
 A large part of the population is not connected to any religious belief.
 The most practiced religion is Christianity (38%).
 The official language of the country is Czech.
 The legal system is the civil code.
 The government type is a parliamentary republic.
-President Milos Zeman is chief of state and Prime Minister Adrej Babis is head of government.
+President Milos Zeman is chief of state and Prime Minister Andrej Babis is head of government.

-The official currency of the nation is the Czech Koruna (CZK) with the current exchange rate being CZK 22 to the USD.
-The country has a prosperous economy, generating a GDP of approximately $432 billion, making it the 16th largest economy in Europe.
-Its citizens have a per capita income of $40,585.
+The official currency of the nation is the Czech Koruna (CZK) with the current exchange rate being CZK 22.42 to the USD.
+The country has a prosperous economy, generating a GDP of approximately $330 billion, making it the 16th largest economy in Europe.
+Its citizens have a per capita income of $31,368.
 The GDP is mostly made up of 2 key sectors, which are services and industry.
-Almost 80% of all exports origin from the automobile manufacturing, which is also the country’s largest industry.
+Almost 80% of all exports originate from automobile manufacturing, which is also the country’s largest industry.